ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

    :adaptive:
    :noindent:

    The following program should print out "x is even" if the remainder of x divided by 2 is 0 and "x is odd" otherwise, but the code is mixed up.
 Drag the blocks from the left and place them in the correct order on the right.
-Click on <i>Check Me</i> to see if you are right.
+Click on Check Me to see if you are right.
    -----
    public class EvenOrOdd
    {